 I tried a huge number of products and activities, and when insomnia came back temporarily last year I added a couple more awesome products to my armoury.
-I’m now back to sleeping 7-8 hours a night and feel more like the old me again.
+I’m now up to around 6 hours a night and feel more like the old me again.
 I have made some lifestyle changes which I know have helped but if you’re experiencing sleeplessness, I can thoroughly recommend these gems.

 From left to right: